:: Development Tools ::

 Visit the project ArduinoDevel.
 It uses only ant scripts.

-You can use Xcode 4 on OS X Lion and Mountain Lion to develop for Arduino with all the niceties Xcode offers, as syntax colouring, code completion and much, much more.
+Use Xcode 4 on OS X 10.7 Lion and 10.8 Mountain Lion or Xcode 5 on OS X 10.8 Mountain Lion and 10.9 Mavericks to develop for Arduino with all the niceties Xcode offers, as syntax colouring, code completion and much, much more.

 This section documents links to mirrors of the official Arduino IDE.
 Please add the location of your server as well, it will help people to get the closest path to the files.